shubhrajyotidey305/shubhrajyotidey305/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=shubhrajyotidey305" alt="shubhrajyotidey305" /></a> </p>

-- 🏫 I am currently in **my 3rd year pursuing my B.tech degree from Indian Institute of Technology (BHU), Varanasi.**
+- 🏫 I am currently in **my final year pursuing my B.tech degree from Indian Institute of Technology (BHU), Varanasi.**

 - 👀 I’m interested in **Software Development.
-I am a Competitve coder and developer with experience in building websites and mobile applications.
-Check out one of my works: https://shubhrajyoti-weather.herokuapp.com/**
+C++, Python, and Dart are among the programming languages that I am familiar with.
+I am a regular competitive coder and developer.
+I mostly work on mobile apps with flutter, but I also know a bit about backend development with Django.
+As a flutter developer, I have completed two internships.**

-- 🌱 I’m currently working on **my Data Structures and Algorithims and CS core fundamentals.
-I have also knowledge of making cross platform applications using Flutter and web applications using Django.**
+- 🌱 I’m currently working on **my Data Structures and Algorithms and CS core fundamentals.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">